 STEP #1: START WITH A BASELINE

 Return from a new venture has to first take into account what occurred before.
 So you have to establish a baseline.
 In our experience, there are only three baseline scenarios.
 In Scenario #1, the venture is just beginning so there is no baseline.
 There is a clean slate.
 In Scenario #2, the new venture is trying to change just one area of a company’s operations (e.g. digital, call center, human resources).
 The baseline in this case is the return in this area from prior period.
 In scenario #3, the venture involves a change or transformation in the company that likely to impact a number of areas.
-For example, a business generates revenue through a sales force, call center and website.
-They are investing in digital operations by upgrading the website, building a mobile app and improving the online selling infrastructure so they can spend less in other areas.
+For example, a business generates revenue through a sales force, virtual call center and website.
+They are investing in digital operations by upgrading and monitoring the website, building a mobile app and improving the online selling infrastructure so they can spend less in other areas.
 In this instance, the baseline is the amount the website generates currently based on a total percent of the company’s operations.

 STEP #2: DECIDE IF RETURN IS REVENUE OR PROFITS

 Be clear at the outset how you will measure the return in dollars.
 Is it revenue (sales) or profits?
 The latter in many cases is the most desirable measure.
 But it is harder to understand and control.
 For example, a company produces a food product.
 Profits requires a knowledge of the cost of goods, shipping and retail allowances.
 These are often hard to know now and harder to predict in the future.
 Because revenue has more factor within a company’s control, it is generally easier to forecast.
 While some insist profits is the way to go, in our experience, revenue is also is a good indication of success and basis for decision making.

 STEP #3: DETERMINE THE TIME FRAME